ReadyPlayer2/BrickBreaker/README.md

 Host project files using http-server (`npm install http-server`) then just run `http-server` using command line in the project directory.

 ### Play
 Browse to `localhost:8080` to play the game.
-During development a hard-refersh of the webpage is often required to pick up changes.
+During development a hard-refresh of the webpage is often required to pick up changes.

 Only tested in Chrome 71.